canonical/ubuntu-boards-documentation/how-to/starfive-visionfive-2.rst

 Limitations
 ===========

-* The on-board GPU is not supported.
+* The on-board GPU is not supported

-* PCIe support is incomplete: an NVMe drive can be used, but WiFi cards and external GPUs don't work.
+* PCIe support is incomplete: an NVMe drive can be used, but WiFi cards and external GPUs don't work

 .. _StarFive VisionFive 2: https://www.starfivetech.com/en/site/boards